Changes to insurance laws that will become effective in 2021 and 2022

-The Australian insurance industry will sail through a wind of change during 2021 and 2022, as changes to insurance laws recommended by the Hayne Royal Commission come into effect.
+The Australian insurance industry will sail into winds of change during 2021 and 2022, as changes to insurance laws recommended by the Hayne Royal Commission come into effect.

 The Hayne Royal Commission made a number of recommendations that are expected to change insurance laws and impact the operations of Australian insurers.
 The intention is largely to minimise the potential for detriment to, and increase value for, consumers of insurance products.
 This has wide ranging implications for actuaries working across the insurance value chain from underwriting and distribution, product and pricing, to claims management.

-Some of these recommendations have already been granted assent to become an Act of Parliament including:
+Some bills with changes to insurance laws have already been granted assent to become an Act of Parliament including:

 - Unfair Contract Terms (UCT) which becomes effective from 5 April 2021.
 This impacts the entire insurance value chain.
 Programs of work are in place across the market to review and potentially change product cover wordings in the context of consumer needs and to assess whether any insurance contract terms may be considered unfair.
 If term(s) are deemed unfair this may increase claims costs and there may be pricing considerations for actuaries.

 - Design and Distribution Obligations (DDO) which becomes effective from 5 October 2021.
-DDO requires each product has a clear target market that it is intended to be sold to, with a number of reporting, monitoring and other requirements to support this.
-Note that ASIC’s Product Intervention Powers (PIP), which provides ASIC with powers to regulate the DDO are already effective as of 6 April 2019 and have been used.
+DDO requires that each product has a clear target market that it is intended to be sold to, with a number of reporting, monitoring and other requirements to support this.
+Note that ASIC’s Product Intervention Powers (PIP) have been effective since April 2019 and have been used.
+These provide ASIC with powers to intervene and impose penalties where aspects of design and distribution of insurance products lead to consumer detriment.

 The Financial Sector Reform (Hayne Royal Commission Response) Bill 2020 was introduced into Parliament on 12 November 2020.
-Parliamentary sessions are expected to continue to at least December 2020 before being passed and ultimately granted formal assent.
+Parliamentary sessions are expected to continue in December 2020 before being passed and ultimately granted assent.
 This includes:

 - Duty of disclosure changes to a duty to take reasonable care not to make a misrepresentation.
-This will impact underwriting processes with the onus of proof around misrepresentations shifting towards the insurer.
+This will impact underwriting processes and insurers will need to ask the right questions and will have limits in terms of the circumstances around voiding insurance contracts.
 Depending on how this change ultimately impacts claims experience, there may be pricing considerations for actuaries.

 - Provisions around hawking of financial products via measures to prohibit unsolicited meetings and calls.
-This will largely impact sales and distribution practices and is not likely to significantly impact the work of most actuaries.
+This will largely impact sales and distribution practices and, while complex for organisations, is not likely to significantly impact the work of most actuaries.

 - Claims handling and settling services will be considered a ‘financial service’ under the Corporations Act 2001.
 Claim services will come under ASIC scrutiny, which will likely impact operations including resourcing, compliance obligations, and specifically the ability to or process of insurers offering cash settlement for claims.
 This will likely have ramifications for actuaries working in both pricing and reserving.